Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | ------------ | --------- | --------------------------------------------------------- |
 | Intelligence | **Magic** | Commune with magical forces, attack a target with a spell |

+### Class Item

 Every Mage carries a Magical Channel that empowers them to wield magical energy.
-This Magical Channel most often manifests as a staff, book, wand, or ring imbued with knowledge or magic itself.
+This Magical Channel is commonly a staff, book, wand, or ring imbued with knowledge or magic itself.
-While they carry their Magical Channel, a Mage has access to a number of Magic Points (MP) they can use to cast spells.

 | Level | Magical Channel Effect             |
 | ----- | ---------------------------------- |